mloning/website/content/posts/job-interviewing.md

 #### Give feedback

 - Depends on relationship and trust with person I want to give feedback to
-- Usually private, especially if personal or no little trust with other person (“criticise in private, praise in public”)
+- Usually private, especially if personal or no little trust with other person ("criticise in private, praise in public")
 - Give feedback quickly, ideally immediately after the situation
 - Give feedback frequently
 - Be objective and specific: situation, observed action, impact; clear instructions on how to do better
-- “Show, don’t tell” – show concrete examples
+- "Show, don’t tell" – show concrete examples
 - Find help for person if something bigger to learn
 - Check if person understood and received feedback constructively, otherwise listen, understand and iterate